Nushrratt Bharuccha: Early career and struggles (2002–2014)

-2015–present: Breakthrough
+Breakthrough and further career (2015–present)

 Bharuccha rose to success by appearing with Aaryan for the third time in Ranjan's Pyaar Ka Punchnama 2 (2015).
 The film turned out to be her first commercial hit, earning over ₹88 crore worldwide.
 However, her other release Meeruthiya Gangsters (2015) and the Tamil film Valeba Raja (2016) underperformed.

-In 2018, she came into huge limelight for portraying a grey shaded character opposite Aaryan and Sunny Nijjar in Ranjan and Bhushan Kumar's romcom Sonu Ke Titu Ki Sweety.
+In 2018, she received wider attention after portraying a grey shaded character opposite Aaryan and Sunny Singh in Luv Ranjan and Bhushan Kumar's rom-com Sonu Ke Titu Ki Sweety.
 It proved to be a surprise blockbuster at the box-office, earning ₹150 crores worldwide.
 She retained this widespread success with Kapoor, Bhushan Kumar and Raaj Shaandilyaa's ₹200 crores-grossing comedy Dream Girl (2019), where she played Ayushmann Khurrana's love interest.
 Both Sonu Ke Titu Ki Sweety and Dream Girl entered the 100 Crore Club in India and rank among her highest grossing releases.

-Also in 2019, Bharuccha performed an item number "Peeyo Datt Ke" alongside Sidharth Malhotra in the Milap Zaveri and Bhushan Kumar's romantic thriller Marjaavaan which was sung by Yo Yo Honey Singh.
+Bharuccha performed an item number in 2019, "Peeyo Datt Ke" alongside Sidharth Malhotra in the Milap Zaveri and Bhushan Kumar's romantic thriller Marjaavaan which was sung by Yo Yo Honey Singh.
 She starred in two music videos, Atif Aslam's "Baarishein" and Guru Randhawa's "Ishq Tera".

 Due to the COVID-19 pandemic in India that led long closure of theatres, Bharuccha's next sports film Chhalaang (2020) directed by Hansal Mehta and produced by Bhushan Kumar and Ajay Devgn, was directly released on OTT platform Amazon Prime Video.
 She played Rajkummar Rao's ladylove in the film that met with mixed reviews.

 In 2021, she headlined Yo Yo Honey Singh's music video "Saiyaan Ji" and featured in two OTT films.
 Firstly she was seen in Karan Johar and Raj Mehta's Netflix anthology film Ajeeb Daastaans and then in Vishal Furia and Bhushan Kumar's Amazon Prime horror film Chhorii, both of which earned her critical praise for her acting.
 Chhorii marked her first film as a solo female-centric character.

 The following year, Bharuccha appeared firstly in the love triangle Hurdang (2022) alongside Sunny Kaushal and Vijay Varma.
 A huge box office failure, it was directed by Nikhil Nagesh Tiwari and produced by Bhushan Kumar.
 That year, she also earned critical praise for appearing in the female-centric social comedy Janhit Mein Jaari.

-Upcoming films

 She featured in the historical drama Ram Setu with Akshay Kumar and Jacqueline Fernandez, which released on Diwali 2022.
 This will be followed by Chhorii 2, a sequel to Chhorii.
-She will also team up with Akshay Kumar, Diana Penty and Emraan Hashmi in Johar and Mehta's 2023 comedy Selfiee.
+She also teamed up with Akshay Kumar, Diana Penty and Emraan Hashmi in Johar and Mehta's 2023 comedy Selfiee.

+Im 2023, Bharuccha had a cameo in the Ranbir Kapoor, Shraddha Kapoor starrer Tu Jhoothi Main Makkar.

-Personal life
+Personal life and media image

-In June 2020, Bharucha changed the spelling of her name to Nushrratt Bharuccha, due to numerological reasons.
+In June 2020, Bharuccha changed the spelling of her name to Nushrratt Bharuccha, due to numerological reasons.
+Bharuccha has a keen interest in writing, mainly poems.